Italy general election: first far-right female prime minister likely to be elected

 However, Professor Gianluca Pasarelli of Sapienza University in Italy said in an interview with the BBC that “a lot of policies that restrict the rights of LGBT people and immigrants will be implemented.”
 He said he would focus.

-Meanwhile, in Italy, due to the constitutional amendment in 2020, the total number of seats in both the Senate and the House of Representatives has been reduced to 600 seats, about a third of that of the past, which seems to have worked in favor of the right-wing coalition.
+Meanwhile, in Italy, due to the constitutional amendment in 2020, the total number of seats in both the Senate and the House of Representatives has been reduced to 600 seats, regarding a third of that of the past, which seems to have worked in favor of the right-wing coalition.

 Italian public broadcaster Rai announced that the exit poll showed that the three right-wing coalition parties would win 227 to 257 seats out of 400 in the House of Representatives and 111 to 131 in the Senate.
 In response, Salvini mentioned that the right-wing coalition in both houses seemed to have definitely won.